asteroid-lang/asteroid/README.md

 let names = shuffle(names).

 -- select teams of three
+let teams = [].
+repeat do
--- Note: 'teams' is a list of lists let teams = []. repeat do if length(names) < 3 do
+  if length(names) < 3 do